Sheroon09/kubespray_k8/README.md

 * ~/.ssh:/root/.ssh: Mounts your SSH private keys from your host into the container to enable SSH connections to your Kubernetes nodes.
 * -vvv — Debug mode: shows in-depth debug information, including SSH commands, variables, and more.

-# 🚀 Setting up the Kubernetes Cluster
+# 🚀Setting up the Kubernetes Cluster

 Once you are inside the Kubespray container’s terminal, run the following command to install and configure your Kubernetes cluster: